 At this point, we could merely use this installation as a chroot, but that’s not why we’re here.
 Let’s spin up our container with

-root@trout:/srv/os-trees# systemd-nspawn -D stretch_buildd-vim/ Spawning container stretch_buildd-vim on /srv/os-trees/stretch_buildd-vim.
-Press ^] three times within 1s to kill container. root@stretch_buildd-vim:~#
+root@trout:/srv/trees# systemd-nspawn -D debian_buildd-vim/ Spawning container debian_buildd-vim on /srv/trees/debian_buildd-vim.
+Press ^] three times within 1s to kill container. root@debian_buildd-vim:~#

 We’re in like Flynn!